Jessica Biel: Independent film route and move into producing (2013–present)

 Biel starred in the thriller film Emanuel and the Truth About Fishes, which premiered at the Sundance Film Festival on January 18, 2013.
-In April 2008, Biel began working on the political satire Nailed, with Jake Gyllenhaal.
+In April 2008, Biel began working on the political satire Accidental Love, with Jake Gyllenhaal.
 The film centers around a woman who accidentally gets a nail lodged in her head and travels to Washington, D.C. to fight for better health care.
 In May 2009, Biel spoke about the film's production turmoil, saying: "That was definitely an experience, something I could not say no to.
 I am a huge David O. Russell fan.
 It's just heartbreaking that so many people put so much work into this particular project only to have it sit there, unfinished."
 The film was released on video on demand on February 10, 2015, and received largely negative reviews from critics.

 In 2015, Biel starred in the independent drama Bleeding Heart, in which she plays a yoga instructor named May who meets her biological sister Shiva (Zosia Mamet), a sex worker, for the first time.
 The film premiered on April 17, 2015, at the Tribeca Film Festival, receiving mixed reviews, though Biel earned praise for her performance.
 Richard Lawson of Vanity Fair commented: "Though she's not given too much to work with in terms of character, Biel plays May with appealing nuance, creating a low-key, bliss-based Angeleno, all light and airy and gentle and poised, who discovers within herself an untapped hardness and anger and strength... when Biel has to conjure up more profound emotions, she proves adept, and surprisingly subtle."
 Clayton Davis of AwardsCircuit.com also praised her performance, writing, "With an internalized and very subtle performance, Biel excels in her ability to find the very motivation of May."